Stigeweard/Q1Project/README.md

 TODO:
-limit username length to 8 characters change it so that server does redirect and validation check? give table classes for styling?
+limit username length to 8 characters change it so that server does redirect and validation check - no open routes for users? figure out how to make testing easier